Hyde Park Homes For Sale

 Driving through Hyde Park, you'll see a wide variety of residences, landscaping, and exterior enhancements.
 Expressing one's personality is important in Hyde Park.
 Homeowners take pride in letting their style add character to some of the most modest buildings.
 Originally developed in the late 1800s, the community has an eclectic feel with Victorian estates, tiny craftsman bungalows, cottages with wrap-around porches, and modern 2-story homes.
 This is a close-knit community that embraces Austin’s “Keep it Weird” mentality, and Hyde Park is often considered the essence of what it means to live in Austin.

 There is a strong sense of community in Hyde Park.
 Every winter, the residents deck out their homes in tasteful yet extensive Christmas light displays.
-People from all over the city tour the neighborhood’s streets to see the jaw-dropping displays.
-Residents commonly walk and run through the neighborhood, often with dogs.
+People from all over the city tour the neighborhood’s streets to see the jaw-dropping display.
 Shipe Park, a small green space in the heart of Hyde Park, is a popular hangout for dog-loving locals.
-It has a small swimming pool, playground with a log cabin structure, basketball court, and grassy areas.
 Hancock Golf Course, a public nine-hole golf course, occupies one edge of the neighborhood.
 It was created in 1899, making it Texas' oldest golf course.
-For groceries, residents shop at the large H-E-B in Hancock Center, or Central Market, which carries everything from the freshest organic foods to exotic spices and ready-made preservative-free meals.
-Hyde Park loves its independent businesses.
 Quack's Bakery is a popular spot for coffee, sandwiches, and desserts.
-The inside tables are usually packed with students, and the outdoor tables are usually occupied by locals with their dogs.
 Other popular coffee shops in the area include Flightpath and Dolce Vita.
 Mother's Cafe is a beloved vegetarian eatery that's been in business since 1980.
-Hyde Park Bar and Grill is another favorite, serving up thick French fries that are dipped in buttermilk and rolled in flour before being fried.
-Fresh Plus, a small grocery store and deli specializing in health food, is another popular food destination in the neighborhood.
 The Hyde Park art museum which hosts over 25,000 guests per year served as the former home and studio of German sculptor Elizabet Ney who moved from Germany to Austin in 1882.
 Her castle-like residence and studio showcases over 100 of her pieces.
 Admission is free, and the museum hosts an array of events and activities from educational exhibits, workshops, and other special events.

 Austin ISD serves students in Hyde Park.
 Central Austin has several schools in each grade range so buyers of Hyde Park homes for sale should ask their Realty Austin agent for assigned schools for all properties that they are considering.
 Lee Elementary (K-5), Davis Elementary (K-5), Ridgetop Elementary (K-5), Kealing Middle (6-8), O Henry Middle (6-8), and Lamar Middle (6-8) are the schools for younger students.
 McCallum High School (9-12) and Stephen F Austin High School (9-12) serve older students.
 Kirby Hall School (PK-12), one of Austin’s acclaimed private schools, is less than two miles from most homes.